 ‘Because I lay still and did not cry, my Lord Chancellor and Master Rich took pains to rack me with their own hands till I was nigh dead…’

 The scavenger’s daughter

-At the Tower, another type of torture was carried out based on the opposite idea to a rack.
-Instead of stretching the victim, the ‘scavenger’s daughter’ compressed or contorted the person.
-Two versions exist.
-The replica in the Wakefield Tower crushes a body like a nut cracker.
-The other version, in the Spanish Armouries of the White Tower, is an elaborate set of handcuffs which also grasps the neck and ankles – twisting the victim into an excruciating position.
+Using the opposite method to a rack, the 'scavenger’s daughter' compressed or contorted the victim instead of stretching them.
+Two versions exist: the replica in the Wakefield Tower can crush a human body like a nut cracker.
+The other version, in the Spanish Armouries of the White Tower, is an elaborate set of handcuffs which also grasps the neck and ankles, twisting the victim into an excruciating position.